luigisaetta/mcp-oci-integration/README.md

 * You can use **OCI IAM** to generate **JWT** tokens
 * You can use OCI network security

-More details in a dedicate page.
+More details in a dedicated page.

 ## Integrate MCP Semantic Search with ChatGPT
 If you deploy the [MCP Semantic Search](./mcp_semantic_search_with_iam.py) server you can test the integration with **ChatGPT** in **Developer Mode**.
 It provides a **search** tool, compliant with **OpenAI** specs.